 - Duncan, the main protagonist of Firebreather, was originally created as a member of Marvel's Young Avengers.
 When that plan fell through, the character was simply Retooled for use at Image Comics.

-- Frank Miller's graphic novel Holy Terror was originally going to be a Batman story in which Batman fights Islamic terrorists.
-As the project evolved (or perhaps mutated), Miller decided that it would work better with an original character.
+- Frank Miller's graphic novel Holy Terror was originally going to be a Batman story in which Batman fights Islamic terrorists, but Miller decided that it would work better with an original character.

 - Are We Done Yet? was originally going to be a remake of Mr. Blandings Builds His Dream House.